Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Do this stretch three times on both sides.

 This resistance band exercise is great for the obliques and upper thighs.
-Ensure the resistance bands are lightweight so you don’t risk injury.

 - Lie down on your side and put the resistance band around your ankles.

 - Open your legs just wide enough to give the band some tension.